KGV Fields and Hall

 It is an auditing requirement of handling the public money entrusted by the residents that, before funds are granted to any group, the Parish Council should know why the funds are necessary and that they are not available from other sources (ie residents are not subsidising the activities of specific groups unnecessarily).
 Following various discussions and attempts to help the Charity financially while also operating the standards necessary for local government audit, in 2012 the Parish Council decided to set up the Community Fund.
 Depending on available funds each year it is intended this will be an annual scheme.
 It is a pot of money open to bids from all village organisations, including EVRT, to fund projects of community benefit that they would like to undertake.
 For further details of the scheme contact the Clerk.
 Discussion and agreement of which applications will be funded takes place in public at monthly Parish Council Meetings.

-The Parish Council has no powers to deal with complaints made about the management of the Charity's premises or facilities and if this should occur will pass them on to the Board of Trustees.
+The Parish Council has no powers to deal with complaints made about the management of the Charity's premises or facilities and if any such compaints are received then they will be passed on to the Board of Managing Trustees.